isaacfallon/Sports-Stats-CLI-Tool/README.md

 ## Usage

+Please ensure Python is downloaded and installed on your local machine.
+To install, visit the [official page here](https://www.python.org/downloads/).

 1. Navigate to the cloned or downloaded folder in your terminal
 2. Enter the following: & C:/Python312/python.exe *[CURRENT DIRECTORY]*/Name-Reader-CLI-Tool/scoreReader.py

 (NOTE: that you'll need to enter your full directory in the [CURRENT DIRECTORY] slot above.
-To find this, enter the "pwd" command in Unix-based systems or "cd" command without any arguments in Windows )
+To find this, enter the "pwd" command in Unix-based systems or "cd" command without any arguments in Windows.
+Also, if Python is installed on another drive, you'll need to change the drive letter to replace the 'C:/' as shown above.)

 ## License